-I’ve started my journey in the world of quadcopters one year ago and till now I didn’t think to do something about solving the quadcopter transportation problem.
+I’ve started my journey in the world of quadcopters one year ago and till now I didn’t think to do anything about solving the quadcopter transportation problem.
 I always kept the original box and every time I had the opportunity to fly my toys outside my town I struggled to fit the quadcopter into its original box.
-Along with this, I had to carry my camera gears (flash, spare lenses and filters) and laptop in my NG5100 backpack that served me very good over many years.
+Along with this, I had to carry my camera gears (flash, spare lenses, and filters) and laptop in my NG5100 backpack that served me very well over many years.
 Of course, the fact that I had more toy graded quadcopters had a role in this.

 Airport Helipak quadcopter backpack review

-Now, I am closer and closer to get my first semiprofessional quad, the just released DJI Phantom 3 and I am through with having to carry two or three packs with me every time I’m traveling and want to enjoy my hobbies too.
+Now, I am closer and closer to get my first semiprofessional quad, the just-released DJI Phantom 3 and I am through with having to carry two or three packs with me every time I’m traveling and want to enjoy my hobbies too.
 This new Phantom Airport Helipak seems to be the best option for me.
 At $239, it may not be the best price on the market for such a backpack, but it is the best solution for me and it comes in the best quality (durable water-repellant coating and YKK RC Fuse zippers).
 I love that it has enough room for each gadget I need when I travel.

 Airport Helipak backpack features and specs:

-- Dedicated for DJI Phantom quadcopters;
+- Dedicated to DJI Phantom quadcopters;

-- Durable and long lasting materials;
+- Durable and long-lasting materials;

 - YKK® RC Fuse zippers;